geoffroymontel/supercollider-package-for-sublime-text/Readme.md

   - stop all sounds (ctrl+.),
   - search word in SCCode.org,
   - and show/hide the console.
 - If your line starts with the character '(' or ')', it should evaluate the whole expression.
+- Syntax definition/coloring by CrucialFelix

 ## Known bugs
 - on Windows XP